On a flight to NYC, Jerry has a first-class time, but Elaine suffers in coach. Meanwhile, Kramer and George try to hit the right airport.

 Jerry: You call that running?
 My grandmother runs better than that, and she's been dead for five years!

-Jerry Physical/Slapstick Character Comedy Jerry: I'll take first class.
+Jerry: I'll take first class.

-Jerry Character Comedy ★ Rewatch Jerry: You know, I upgraded to first class.
+Jerry Elaine Character Comedy Deadpan/Understatement ★ Rewatch Jerry: You know, I upgraded to first class.
 And I'm thinking about it, and I realized something: if you don't know any better, economy is fine.
 But once you know what first class is like, economy is like a prison.
 So really, ignorance is bliss.
 The best economy passenger is someone who's never been to first class.
 Once you go first class, you can never go back.
 So in a way, first class ruins you for economy.
 Which means first class is actually the worse option, because it makes economy unbearable.

-Jerry Character Comedy Escalation ★ Rewatch Elaine: You know, if I were a serial killer, I'd stop killing.
+Elaine Dark/Subversive Deadpan/Understatement ★ Rewatch Elaine: You know, if I were a serial killer, I'd stop killing.
 I mean, why push your luck?

 Jerry: Well, that's good to know.

-Jerry: Elaine, I'm going to first class now.
+Jerry Deadpan/Understatement Irony/Sarcasm Callback Jerry: Elaine, I'm going to first class now.
 It's been lovely knowing you, but I'm afraid our paths diverge here.
 You'll be back in coach with the common folk, and I... well, I'll be up there with the caviar and the people who pronounce 'croissant' correctly.

 Elaine: Jerry, it's the same plane!